LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Dialogflow.md

   </tr>
   <tr>
     <td>Dialogflow query url</td>
-    <td>Query url for sending Dialogflow queries. (in Figure 2.1.1 mentioned as "API Version")</td>
+    <td>Query url for sending Dialogflow queries</td>
   </tr>
   </tbody>
 </table>

-For validation of the credentials provided, you can now perform a test connection request to see if everything that you have provided is working and reachable.
-You can click on the button "Test Connection" to see if connection succeed or fail as shown in Figure 2.1.2 and 2.1.3 respectively.

 {: .important}
 You have to agree to Data Disclaimer from now onward in order to use the services of bot connector.
 For that you can click on the checkbox "I agree to the Data Disclaimer"

+For validation of the credentials provided, you can now perform a test connection request to see if everything that you have provided is working and reachable.
+You can click on the button "Test Connection" to see if connection succeed or fail as shown in Figure 1.2 and 1.3 respectively.

 <img style="width:600px" src="img/dialogflow/connection-success.png">

-Figure 2.1.2 Showing the success case of the valid credentials
+Figure 1.2 Showing the success case of the valid credentials

 <img style="width:600px" src="img/dialogflow/connection-failed.png">

-Figure 2.1.3 Showing the fail case of the invalid credentials
+Figure 1.3 Showing the fail case of the invalid credentials

-Once you are done with providing configuration you can save it by pressing on "Done". ***Congratulations!*** You have completed the configuration of the Google DialogFlow bot connector.
+Once you are done with providing configuration you can save it by pressing on "Done". ***Congratulations!*** You have completed the configuration of the Amazon Lex bot.

-### Customization of the Google Dialogflow V1

 {: .important}
-Following guide is going to present customization for the Google Dialogflow V1 behavior.
-It is intended for advance users who are familiar with customization of Dialogflow V2.
+Following guide is going to introduce how to implement functions specifically for **Dialogflow V1**  using using [Dialogflow console](https://console.dialogflow.com/api-client/).
+Continue if you are familiar and have access to [Dialogflow console](https://console.dialogflow.com/api-client/)

+### Limitations

+#### Dialogflow Query length Limit

 <div class="notice">
 The Dialogflow service has a <a href="https://dialogflow.com/docs/reference/agent/query" target="_blank">limitation</a> on the length of the ‘query’ property of Dialogflow request Object.
 Any query longer than 255 characters invokes a standard response as below.
 To handle this gracefully, we recommend building a simple intent that handles a DIALOGFLOW_CHAR_LIMIT’ *event*.